Sharmilaraj97821/HR-Analytics-PowerBi/README.md

 The insights derived from this project nave contributed to the creation of a more positive workplace, resulting in reduced attrition rates.
-#### Data Integration:
-To provide a comprehensive view of sales, the project also involves integrating data from various sources, ensuring data consistency and accuracy
 ### Key Achievements:
 1) Designing interactive and insightful Power BI report dashboards.